Worcester Blades: History

 On August 12, 2010, the Canadian Women's Hockey League (CWHL) announced that Boston would be granted an expansion team for the 2010–11 CWHL season, making the Boston franchise the first CWHL team in the United States.

 On September 14, 2010, retired goalkeeper Erin Whitten was named Boston's first head coach.
 An expansion draft was held to stock the team in August.
 Their most significant player was free agent signing Angela Ruggiero, a four-time Olympian.

 The Boston Blades' inaugural season included 16 home games.
 Their first match, on October 30, 2010, ended with a 3–0 shutout victory over the Burlington Barracudas, with the team beginning the season with seven victories in their first twelve games.
 A seven-game losing streak ensued, and the Blades finished with a 10–16 record, still good enough for third place in the five team league.
 In the playoffs against the Toronto Aeros, the Blades lost 4–2 and 3–1, swept in the best-of-three series.

 In the 2012–13 season, the Boston Blades were regular season champions and then became the second American-based team to capture the Clarkson Cup, which was the women's equivalent of the men's Stanley Cup, after the Minnesota Whitecaps.
 The Clarkson Cup is named after Canada's former Governor General, Adrienne Clarkson, and used to be played for between all Canadian women's leagues.
 The Blades beat the rival Montreal Stars for the clinching victory.
-Hilary Knight was named CWHL MVP, Geneviève Lacasse Best Goalie, and Digit Murphy Coach of the Year.
+Hilary Knight was named CWHL MVP, Genevieve Lacasse Best Goalie, and Digit Murphy Coach of the Year.

 In the penultimate game of the regular season in 2013–14, Jessica Koizumi became the first player to register 50 career points with the Blades franchise.